8 High Calorie Healthy Foods That You Should Limit

 If you are attempting to diet and lose weight be sure to limit your intake of these foods as they are deceivingly high in calories.

 8 High Calorie Healthy Foods

-#1 - AvocadosThese tasty fruits are often referred to as "nature's butter."
+#1 - AvocadosThese tasty fruits are often referred to as nature's butter.
 As a good source of dietary fiber, vitamin K, folate, vitamin B6, potassium, vitamin E, and vitamin C there are no doubt many nutritional benefits associated with avocados.
 However, much like butter they are high in fat.

 #2 - AlmondsWidely regarded as the healthiest nut variety available to consumers, almonds contain vitamin E, copper, magnesium, and even protein.
 Almonds in limited quantities are also believed to help prevent cardiovascular and heart disease.

 Many people are led to believe that they may consume unlimited amounts of these treats as they are nutritious and found in nature.
 However, many people are oblivious as to what a serving of almonds actually looks like.

 A single serving of almonds is considered to be about 28 almonds with 170 calories and 16 grams of fat.
 You know that bag of almonds you purchased from the local health food market the other day - it likely contains 15 servings.
 If you decide to eat the whole bag you just consumed 225 grams of fat which is the recommended amount in a four day timespan.

 Watch the serving size and count your nuts.